dargaCode/WebDevStudyResources/README.md

     * Free - Blog Post

 ## Front-End Development
+Most simply, front-end refers to the content that is actually presented on a webpage.
+The text, the images, the colors.

+For example: A portfolio website that contains your bio, links to all your projects, and photos.

 ### HTML and CSS
+Build the structure of a webpage with HTML, and use CSS to dictate the layout and appearance.

+I originally tried learning HTML a long time ago, and was pleasantly surprised to see that all the layout is now handled by CSS rules rather than horrible nested tables and frames.

 *   [Codecademy - Make a Website](https://www.codecademy.com/learn/make-a-website)
     * Free - 4 Units, 4 Lessons (4 hours)
     * Paid ($20/Month) - 4 Quizzes, 4 Projects